Thursday, December 31, 2009

 Well, this summer is coming (quickly) to a close.

-here, here and here), I got to travel to a foreign country, and I was able to get six hours of college classes out of the way. :)
+It's been a good one -- I got to see some great concerts (see here, here and here), I got to travel to a foreign country, and I was able to get six hours of college classes out of the way. :)

 Friday morning I'll be hitting the road back to school!
 I've got tons of packing to do until then.
 Yikes.
 So more than likely I won't be posting again until early next week since I'll be busy setting up my room and getting all settled in.